コンテンツにスキップ

 Then the talk and poetry reading "When words are born from pictures" began.

-"Because I work as a poet, it's rare for me to be invited to an event at an art museum," says Fuzuki.
-However, having belonged to the art club in middle and high school, he has a deep knowledge of the art world and carefully chooses his words to connect the dots.
+"I work as a poet, so it's rare for me to be invited to an event at an art museum," says Fuzuki.
+However, having been a member of the art club in middle and high school, he has a deep knowledge of the art world and carefully chooses his words to connect the dots.

-The special edition of "Black Horse in the Darkness" on display is a collection of short stories by Yutaka Haniya, and is a "work" with illustrations by Komai.
+The special edition of "Black Horse in the Darkness" on display is a collection of short stories by Yukio Haniya, and is a "work" with illustrations by Komai.
 Komai was commissioned by Haniya to create illustrations that visualize the worldview of the novel after thoroughly reading it.

 Although she said she had never heard of the name Komai Tetsuro, Fuzuki apparently had a copy of "Black Horse in the Darkness" on her bookshelf.